Graded geometry and generalized reduction: Introduction

-We collect in \S \ref{sec:deg2man} foundational results about degree 2 $\N$-manifolds, starting with their basic geometric description in terms of ordinary vector bundles.
-Any degree 2 $\N$-manifold $\cM$, with body $M$, is completely determined by a pair of vector bundles $E_1$ and $\tilde{E}$ over $M$ (whose duals codify functions of degrees 1 and 2) together with a vector-bundle map $\phi_E\colon\tilde{E} \twoheadrightarrow \wedge^2 E_1$ (whose dual accounts for the multiplication of degree 1 functions).
-Such triples $(E_1, \tilde{E}, \phi_E)$ can be naturally regarded as objects of a category, denoted by $\VB2$, which is shown to be equivalent to the category $\NMan$ of degree 2 $\N$-manifolds,
+We collect in \S \ref{sec:deg2man} foundational results about $\N$-manifolds of degree 2, starting with their basic geometric description in terms of ordinary vector bundles.
+Any $\N$-manifold $\cM$ of degree 2, with body $M$, is completely determined by a pair of vector bundles $E_1$ and $\tilde{E}$ over $M$ (whose duals codify functions of degrees 1 and 2) together with a vector-bundle map $\phi_E\colon\tilde{E} \twoheadrightarrow \wedge^2 E_1$ (whose dual accounts for the multiplication of degree 1 functions).
+Such triples $(E_1, \tilde{E}, \phi_E)$ can be naturally regarded as objects of a category, denoted by $\VB2$, which is shown to be equivalent to the category $\NMan$ of $\N$-manifolds of degree 2,